Abraham Frères

 This split coincided with Moritz' move to Dusseldorf (actually his move was delayed by a few weeks while he was attempting to resolve the dispute with his brother); It's not clear what triggered the dispute.

 Moritz continued to run his business out of the same building for several years, now renting a single room (No 23).
-He is listed in the 1923 Register of Bankers, Traders and Brokers: Abraham M. Istanbul, Emin Bey Han, 23.
+He was listed in the 1923 Register of Bankers, Traders and Brokers: Abraham M. Istanbul, Emin Bey Han, 23.
 Komisyoncu ("broker").
 His name also appears at the same address in the 1927 Registry Book of the Spanish Consulate in Constantinople, and in the List of Professional Tenants in Emin Bey Han .as "Abraham M."

 - Special thanks: